 Are Blending Stumps Necessary?

-The number one rule in art is that there are no rules!
-So if you ever hear from anyone that you absolutely need blending stumps, they’re wrong.
+So if you ever hear from anyone that you need blending stumps, they’re wrong.
 You don’t need them if you don’t want them.

 Are they useful?
 Absolutely, but that hardly makes them a necessity.
 Blending stumps are an excellent tool for any artist that blends their drawings.
 What if you draw with ink?
 Or you don’t want to blend your drawings?

 Then you don’t need blending stumps.
-But if you do any blending at all when you’re drawing, and you aren’t using blending stumps, then you are doing yourself a disservice.
+But if you do any blending when you’re drawing, and you aren’t using blending stumps, then you are doing yourself a disservice.

 Some artists opt to use only tortillons because they are less expensive than blending stumps and look similar enough that it’s easy to assume they are identical in use.